oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

 In this task, you will export the CLIP ONNX Pipeline Model using the OML4Py Client

-**Note:** These instructions assume you have configured your Oracle Linux 8 repo in /etc/yum.repos.d, configured a Wallet if using an Autonomous Database, and set up a proxy if needed,and OML4PY client is installed.
-For more info, click [here] (https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/generate-multi-modal-embeddings-using-clip.html#GUID-F3F77239-15DB-45A1-9288-768F0AF8F0D2)
+**Note:** These instructions assume you have configured your Oracle Linux 8 repo in /etc/yum.repos.d, configured a Wallet if using an Autonomous Database, and set up a proxy if needed,and OML4Py client is installed.
+For more info, click [here]. (https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/generate-multi-modal-embeddings-using-clip.html#GUID-F3F77239-15DB-45A1-9288-768F0AF8F0D2)

-1. Navigate to terminal where you have installed the OML4PY client and to start Python, copy paste the following:
+1. Navigate to terminal where you have installed the OML4Py client and to start Python, copy paste the following:

     ```
      <copy>